Decoupling by local random unitaries without simultaneous smoothing, and applications to multi-user quantum information tasks: Introduction

 \section{Introduction}

 Multi-user information theory is intrinsically difficult, with several of the classic transmission problems remaining unsolved despite decades of research, including the bidirectional channel \cite{Shannon-bidirectional}, the broadcast channel \cite{broadcast}, and the interference channel \cite{interference} (except in particular cases), cf.~\cite{ElGamal-Kim}.
-Even models such as the multiple-access channel (MAC) that have been solved early on \cite{Ahlswede:MAC,Liao:MAC} have recently exhibited unexpected additional complexity: indeed, while the capacity region of a general MAC has a finitary single-letter expression, its computation (or even approximation) in terms of the channel parameters turns out to be NP-hard \cite{MAC:NP-hard}.
-The analogous problems in quantum information theory have added difficulty at an even more fundamental level.
-Namely, the basic tool of joint typicality in multi-user settings, which is used to define and analyze codes and decoders and which serves as a single conceptual integrator of many constructions (even if it does not always yield the best possible performance) \cite{CoverThomas,ElGamal-Kim}, is simply not available in the required generality for multipartite quantum states, although it has been conjectured both in a form suited to i.i.d.~systems \cite{Dutil:PhD} and in a general form for min-entropies \cite{DrescherFawzi:sim-min}.
+Even models such as the multiple-access channel (MAC) that have been solved early on \cite{Ahlswede:MAC,Liao:MAC} have recently exhibited unexpected additional complexity: indeed, while the capacity region of a general MAC has a finitary single-letter expression, its computation (or even approximation) in terms of the channel parameters turns out to be NP-hard, and with entanglement-assistance it is even uncomputable \cite{MAC:NP-hard}.